DieselNet Technology Guide » Emission Control Catalysts

 Please log in to view the complete version of this paper.

 Catalyst substrates coated with the active catalyst washcoat are packaged in steel housings to form catalytic converters.
-The following are major catalytic converter design considerations:
+The major catalytic converter design considerations include:

-Catalytic converters must provide adequate protection for the substrate under harsh operating conditions in the vehicle’s exhaust system.
-Despite exposure to high temperatures and thermal shock, moisture and corrosive environments, as well as mechanical vibration (Table 1 [910]), they endure hundreds of thousands of kilometers.
+Catalytic converters must provide adequate protection for the substrate under the operating conditions in the vehicle’s exhaust system—including exposure to high temperatures and thermal shock, moisture and corrosive environments, as well as mechanical vibration, Table 1 [910].
 The final mechanical durability of the emission control system is a combination of the substrate durability, durability of packaging materials and packaging technology.

-In situations where thermal losses from the converter are important, they have to be modeled during the converter design.
+If thermal losses from the converter are important, they have to be modeled during the converter design.
 Double walled designs with either air gaps or ceramic fiber insulation are commonly used on gasoline converters in the close-coupled location, which are optimized for cold start hydrocarbon performance.
-Since diesel cold start emissions are much less critical, such designs have not been used for diesel converters.
-However, due to the low temperature of diesel exhaust gases, diesel converters should be placed close to the exhaust manifold or exhaust pipe insulation should be applied to assure satisfactory catalyst performance.
-The low temperature performance, including cold start, is becoming increasingly important for diesel catalytic converters, especially in light-duty applications.
+Cold start and low temperature performance has also been increasingly important for diesel catalytic converters, in both light- and heavy duty applications.
+Due to the low temperature of diesel exhaust gases, diesel converters should be placed close to the exhaust manifold or exhaust system insulation should be applied to assure satisfactory catalyst performance.

 The geometry of converter headers, especially that of the inlet header, can influence the exhaust gas flow distribution in the catalyst.
-It is believed that flow maldistribution negatively affects catalyst performance and/or durability.
-That opinion, although not supported by convincing experimental data, became a widely accepted consensus.
-Even if the emission performance is not improved, a skillful design of the headers can certainly decrease the total catalytic converter pressure loss.
+Flow maldistribution may negatively affect catalyst performance and/or durability.
+Even if emission performance is not affected, a skillful design of the converter headers can decrease the catalytic converter pressure loss.

-Catalyst canning technologies have evolved since the 1990s, driven by the demands of California LEV, ULEV and SULEV gasoline applications.
-Still more development will be needed to satisfy the demands of future exhaust systems, especially for diesel engines.
-The major factors responsible for the evolution in catalytic converter technology can be summarized as follows:
+Catalyst canning technologies have evolved since the 1990s, driven by the demands of California LEV, ULEV and SULEV gasoline applications and, later, by the emission requirements for various categories of diesel engines.
+Important factors that have driven the evolution in catalytic converter technology include:

 ###